 EDITORIAL REVIEW PROCESS

-The Indian Journal of Law and Technology follows a three-step review process for all submissions:
+The Indian Journal of Law and Technology follows a three-stage review process for all submissions:

-- One Line Editor will review the paper for citation, spelling and grammar errors with feedback on consistency in style and tone, which will be sent back to the Author for confirmation before going to print.
+- After the manuscript is accepted for publication by the peer-reviewer, one Line Editor will review the paper for citation, spelling, and grammar, along with feedback on consistency in style and tone, which will be sent back to the Author for confirmation before the publication goes to print.